Halloween Lesson Plan

 Make a Circle - Make a circle with everyone in the class.
 Make a big circle!
 Make a small circle.
 Go up!
 Go down.
 Walk around in a circle.
 Next, sing "Make A Circle" from Super Simple Songs One.
 The students will love it and at the end of the song everyone will be seated in a circle, ready for the next activity.

-Picture cards - Introduce some of the Halloween vocabulary students will be using when you sing "Go Away, Ghoulie Goblin!"
-Printable picture cards are in included on the Super Simple Songs - Halloween enhanced CD.
+Picture cards - Introduce some of the Halloween vocabulary students will be using when you sing "Go Away, Spooky Goblin!"
+Download and print out the song vocabulary flashcards from the Super Simple Songs - Halloween - Complete Flashcards set.
 Insert the cards into a large envelope (if possible, decorate the envelope with question marks and other fun designs).
 In class, "notice" the envelope sitting on the shelf and go examine it.
 Look inside the envelope and then look back at the students excitedly.
 Look back in the envelope and then back at the students.
 Build excitement and anticipation about what is inside the envelope.
 When the students start asking to see what's inside, (encourage them to say, in English, "Show me!"), put the envelope back and say playfully, "No, no, no." When the students keep asking to see what's in the envelope, say, "Okay!
 Let's look!"

 Slowly pull out the first picture card so that it is revealed little by little.
 When using picture cards with young learners, always try to build anticipation and excitement!
 When the card is fully revealed, say, "Look!
 A goblin/spider/skeleton/etc.!"
 Encourage the children to name the card.
 Pass the card around the circle so each child can say the name.
 Repeat with all the cards.

 When you are finished, place the picture cards on the whiteboard or lean them up against the wall.